-The estate is located in the municipality of Bad Dürkheim (area Mittelhaardt / German Wine Route) in the German wine-growing region palatinate
+The estate is located in the municipality of Bad Dürkheim (Mittelhaardt area / Deutsche Weinstraße) in the German wine-growing region palatinate

-, The foundation stone for the traditional business was laid in 1415, at that time there was also an oil mill and a nail forge.
-In 1765, the Zumstein family moved from Arosa in Switzerland through Alsace and took over the winery.
-In addition to viticulture and a paint factory was operated in which was extracted from lignite paint and ink.
-Johann Zumstein completed the today's rock cellar in 1860 and underlined the economic success with the new construction of the estate villa.
-Due to lack of succession, the estate was taken over in 1988 by the winemaker Dirk Renzelmann.
-Since 2013, the state-certified technician for viticulture and oenology Tanja Hehner is responsible for the cellar technology and continues the 600-year-old winemaking tradition.
+, The foundation stone for the traditional company was laid in 1415, at that time there was also an oil mill and a nail smithy.
+In 1765 the Zumstein family from Arosa in Switzerland immigrated to Alsace and took over the winery.
+In addition to viticulture, a paint factory was also operated, in which color and ink were extracted from brown coal.
+Johann Zumstein completed today's Felsenkeller in 1860 and underlined the economic success with the new construction of the manor villa.
+Due to a lack of succession, the estate was taken over in 1988 by master winemaker Dirk Renzelmann.
+Since 2013, the state-certified technician for viticulture and oenology Tanja Hehner has been responsible for the cellar technology and continues the 600-year tradition of viticulture.

-The vineyards cover 15 hectares of vineyards in the individual layers Hochbenn, Michel Berg
+The vineyards cover 15 hectares of vineyards in the individual layers of Hochbenn, Michel Berg

-and Steinberg (Bad Dürkheim), as well as lime kiln (Leistadt).
-They are planted with the white varieties Riesling, Silvaner, Pinot Gris, Pinot Blanc, Chardonnay and Solaris, as well as with the red varieties St Laurent, Dornfelder, Portuguese, Pinot Noir, Regent, Cabernet Dorio, Cabernet Dorsa and Black Riesling.
-Since the year 2010, a conversion to sustainable
+and Steinberg (Bad Dürkheim), and Kalkofen (Leistadt).
+They are planted with the white varieties Riesling, Silvaner, Grauer Burgunder, Weißburgunder, Chardonnay and Solaris, as well as with the red varieties St Laurent, Dornfelder, Portugieser, Spätburgunder, Regent, Cabernet Dorio, Cabernet Dorsa and Schwarzriesling.
+Since 2010 there has been a change to sustainable

 Management.
 These include organic fertilization